negatrait/323-wolf-pages/src/content/blog/posts/audit-findings-before-after.md

 ## Finding #4: Missing Critical Security Headers

 We were vulnerable to clickjacking, cross-site scripting (XSS), and man-in-the-middle attacks.
-Modern browsers expect security headers — we had none.
+Modern browsers expect security headers — ours were lacking.

 ### The Fix